iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 You may create an interactable components for a message using the `InteractableMessage` class.
 This class allows you to create buttons, select menus and other components that can be interacted with using the `#addInteraction()` method.
-This method takes an `Interaction` and a callback that will be invoked when the interaction is used.
+This method takes an `Interaction` and a callback that will be invoked when the component is used.

 ```java
 InteractableMessage msg = new InteractableMessage();